-Return a subset of reporters that can be dye bias-corrected reasonably well data.raw A marrayRaw object whose normalized data is to be dye bias-corrected. min.SNR The minimum signal to noise ratio to require.
-It is loosely defined here as the foreground over the background signal.
-The background signal may not be real; see below. use.background Logical indicating whether or not to use the background signals maRb(data.raw) and maGb(data.raw).
+Return a subset of reporters that can be dye bias-corrected reasonably well data.raw A marrayRaw object whose normalized data is to be dye bias-corrected.
+The minimum signal to noise ratio to require.
+It is loosely defined here as the min.SNR foreground over the background signal.
+The background signal may not be real; see below. use background Logical indicating whether or not to use the background signals maRb(data.raw) and maGb(data.raw).
 If the data.raw object does not have them, specify use.background=FALSE.
-This will use the smallest foreground of all reporters instead of the real backgrounds. maxA The maximum signal that is still allowed.
+This will use the smallest foreground of all reporters instead of the real backgrounds.